demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

 Use the SaaS Security integration to protect against cloud‑based threats by scanning and analyzing all your assets and applying Security policy to identify exposures, external collaborators, risky user behavior, and sensitive documents and identifying the potential risks associated with each asset.
-This integration was integrated and tested with version xx of SaasSecurity

 ## Configure SaasSecurity on Cortex XSOAR